Gautua/Gautua/README.md

 ## Other

-👩‍💻 I'm currently working on a Play Analysis of LaLiga Teams using Python
+👩‍💻 I'm currently tweaking with NVIDIA's new locally running LLM

-🧠 I'm currently learning SAS and C++
+🧠 I'm currently learning Bulma and Angular

-🤔 I'm looking for help with PowerBI and SQL

 😄 Pronouns He/Him